Lamongan Regency

-Lamongan Regency (ꦏꦧꦸꦥꦠꦺꦤ꧀ꦭꦩꦺꦴꦔꦤ꧀) is a regency (kabupaten) of the East Java Province of Indonesia.
+Lamongan Regency (ꦭꦩꦺꦴꦔꦤ꧀) is a regency (kabupaten) of the East Java Province of Indonesia.
 It has a total land area of approximately 1812.8 km2 or + 3.78% of the area of East Java Province.
 With a length of 47 km along the coastline (comprising Paciran and Brondong Districts), the sea area of Lamongan Regency is about 902.4 km2, if calculated to a distance of 12 mile across the ocean surface.
-At the 2010 census it had a population of 1,179,059; the 2020 Census produced a total of 1,379,628 and the official estimate as at mid 2024 was 1,367,503 (comprising 684,425 males and 683,078 females).
+At the 2010 census it had a population of 1,179,059; the 2020 Census produced a total of 1,379,628 and the official estimate as of mid 2025 was 1,370,318 (comprising 684,425 males and 683,078 females in mid 2024).
 The regency seat is the town of Lamongan, situated on the Solo River which passes from west to east through the regency, effectively dividing it in two.

 There are three main geographic divisions.
 In the far south of the regency (Sukorame, Bluluk, Ngimbang, Sambeng, Mantup and Modo Districts), and also in the northern coastal area (Brondong, Paciran and Solokuro Districts) are limestone mountains with land of medium fertility.
 Between the coastal uplands and the Solo River, much of the region consists of 'bonorowo' wetlands prone to periodic flooding (chiefly Glagah, Karangbinangun, Turi, Kalitengah, Karanggeneng, Laren, Maduran and Sekaran Districts).
 The remaining areas close to and south of the Solo River comprise lowlands of limited fertility (Kembangbahu, Sugio, Kedungpring, Babat, Pucuk, Sukadadi, Lamongan, Tikung, Sarirejo and Deket Districts).